KevinKrause/pwgen/README.txt

 Simple Python based password generator inspired by the nice dictionary based password generator that was included in macOS/MacOS X before Catalina.

+The password is generated from two dictionary words, separated by a special character and a two digit number.
+One of the words starts with a capital letter.
+Which one, as well as the order of special character and number, is random.

+The list of special characters, the default number of generated passwords, and their length can be configured in the script.

-Word list taken from https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/American_Oxford_5000.pdf
+The dictionary is extracted from https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/American_Oxford_5000.pdf

 Usage:

-pwgen.py --> generates a list of passwords of the default length.
-Default Number of generated PWs and their length can be configured in the script
+pwgen.py --> outputs a list with the default number of passwords of the default length

 pwgen.py -l <length> --> change length of generated passwords pwgen.py -n <number> --> change the number of generated passwords